Three WET Sales Techniques to Maximize Lead Generation and Conversion Rates

 In my conversation with keynote speaker, author, and master lead generator Chris Smith, he stated that the key to selling is “to create more value and more of an emotional buy-in than the cost during the time that the customer is in front of you.”
 Therefore, he provided 3 WET techniques (works every time) that you can apply in order to maximize your lead conversion rate and add Chris’s “key” to your marketing repertoire.

 How to Knock Down Brick Walls?

-Chris finds that many sales people quickly give up in the face of a potential customer’s “brick wall.”
+Chris finds that many salespeople quickly give up in the face of a potential customer’s “brick wall.”
 A “brick wall” is the resistance that a customer has right out of the gate.
-For example, if you are a online mortgage lender and you call to ask if they are interested in refinancing a mortgage loan, to which they respond, “I am not interested in your product, I am just curious about what the interest rates are?”
+For example, if you are an online mortgage lender and you call to ask if they are interested in refinancing a mortgage loan, to which they respond, “I am not interested in your product, I am just curious about what the interest rates are?”

-The technique to overcoming this initial resistance is ARP, which is an acronym for Acknowledge, Respond, and Pivot.
+The technique to overcome this initial resistance is ARP, which is an acronym for Acknowledge, Respond, and Pivot.
 Here is an example of applying ARP to the online mortgage lender example from above:

 - Acknowledge the brick wall – “You want to know what the interest rate is?
 That is a great question!
 Let me look that up for you”

 - Respond – “The interest rates are the lowest that they have ever been in the history of interest rates.”